-Elizabeths son, also named Sir Arthur Capel then inherited the estate.
+Elizabeth’s son, also named Sir Arthur Capel, then inherited the estate.
 Under Arthur’s ownership, Cassiobury House went through its biggest transformation yet.
-He employed world famous craftsman to undertake work at the property including Architect; Hugh May, Wood Carver Grinling Gibbons and Painter; Antonio Verrio.
+He employed world-famous craftsmen to undertake work at the property including Architect; Hugh May, Wood Carver Grinling Gibbons and Painter; Antonio Verrio.

 Arthur would be implicated in the Rye House plot which aimed to overthrow King Charles II and in 1683 he was imprisoned in the famous Tower of London and somewhat coincidentally held in the same cell as his father was placed prior to his death.
 Arthur was found dead in this cell with his throat cut before he could be sentenced.
 Today there are still questions surrounding whether he was murdered or committed suicide as a noble gesture to his family.

-During the late 1700’s and early 1800’s, Cassiobuy House added an Orangery and a Gothic exterior which was commissioned by James Wyatt.
-The property Had a vast array of paintings and its gardens were considered the “most complete in England” by Frances Calvert.
+During the late 1700s and early 1800s, Cassiobury House added an Orangery and a Gothic exterior which was commissioned by James Wyatt.
+The property Had a vast array of paintings, and its gardens were considered the “most complete in England” by Frances Calvert.
 In the late 18th century Humphry Repton completed landscaping on the park and commissioned several lodges which were designed by Sir Jeffery Wyattville.
 Cassiobury Lodge still remains today.

 Cassiobury Court is a grade II listed building and the former stable block to Cassiobury House.
 As an outhouse, Cassiobury Court luckily survived the demolition of Cassiobury House in 1927 and of the Cassiobury estate is the most substantial surviving remnant of all of the estate buildings that are related to Cassiobury House.

-Within the Cassiobury estate there are a number of lodges and dower houses remaining.
-The dower houses include Russell’s House and Little Cassiobury and the estate lodges are compromised of Cassiobridge Lodge, Tollgate Lodge and Garden Cottage and like Cassiobury Court are all listed buildings.
+Within the Cassiobury estate, there are a number of lodges and dower houses remaining.
+The dower houses include Russell’s House and Little Cassiobury and the estate lodges are comprised of Cassiobridge Lodge, Tollgate Lodge and Garden Cottage and like Cassiobury Court are all listed buildings.